Basic Fantasy RPG

 Basic Fantasy Role-Playing Game (also commonly known as Basic Fantasy RPG and abbreviated BFRPG), is an open source retro-clone role-playing game written by Chris Gonnerman that emulates, and is largely compatible with, the 1981 Basic and Expert sets of Dungeons & Dragons.
 Its main differences from B/X D&D include d20-style ascending armor class and separation of character race and class.
-It was first published in print in 2007 and updated in 2008 and 2014.
+It was first published in print in 2007 and updated in 2008, 2014, and 2023.
 The game is one of the first products of the Old School Revival and has been positively received.

 History

 With his original copies of the Basic and Expert rules having fallen into disrepair from use, Gonnerman found himself in need of a replacement for himself, as well as copies he could legally share with his players.
 At the time, the potential use of the Open Game License (OGL) and d20 System Reference Document were being actively discussed as an avenue toward making clones of games no longer in print, but no one had yet succeeded.

 While created in its own right to emulate and improve upon the inspirational work of Tom Moldvay and David Cook, Basic Fantasy also derives inspiration from Gonnerman's earlier RPG, Project 74, itself a retro-clone of fantasy gaming of the mid-1970s.

-After Gonnerman released a downloadable preview of the work in progress on January 1, 2006, OSRIC also began development, with Labyrinth Lord and Swords & Wizardry following after.
+After Gonnerman released a downloadable preview of the work in progress on January 1, 2006, OSRIC also began development, but Stuart Marshall has stated that BFRPG came first.
+Contemporaries Labyrinth Lord and Swords & Wizardry followed after.
 The first edition of Basic Fantasy was published in softcover and offered for purchase on February 28, 2007.
-The current version, 3rd Edition revision 107, was released on June 30, 2016.
+The current version, 4th Edition revision 132, was released on June 10, 2023.

 According to The Orr Group Industry Report, Basic Fantasy is in the top 45 games played worldwide on Roll20 — more popular than its contemporaries Labyrinth Lord, Swords & Wizardry, and Dungeon Crawl Classics, as well as Original D&D.